 Florida’s Statute of Limitations for Sex Crimes

-Each state has a “statute of limtiations” that applies to criminal offenses.
-Over time, the Florida legislature has found numerous ways to limit the application of the statute of limitations in criminal cases, particularly for sexually motivated crimes and any type of sexual conduct against a child.
+Each state has a “statute of limitations” that applies to criminal offenses.
+Over time, the Florida legislature has found numerous ways to limit the application of the statute of limitations, particularly for rape and sexually motivated crimes against children.

-Depending on the way the crime is charge, it is possible for no statute of limitation to apply.
-For these offenses, a prosecution can be commensed at any time.
-For other types of crimes, the statute of limitations might not bar a prosecution because the time was tolled.
+Depending on the way the crime is charged, it is possible that no statute of limitations applies.
+For some of the most serious sexually motivated offenses, a prosecution can be commenced at any time.

-Attorney on the Statute of Limitations in Sex Cases in Florida
+Attorney on the Statute of Limitations for Sex Crimes in Florida

 Call (813) 250-0500.

 Exceptions to the Statute of Limitations for Sex Crimes

 Florida law provides for several exceptions to the standard rules governing the Statute of Limitations depending on the crime charged and the particular circumstances.

 As a general rule, the prosecution for a capital felony, a life felony, or a felony that resulted in a death may be commenced at any time.